Last Updated: August 9, 2021

 Being an adult is hard, but being a financially stable adult is even more challenging.
 It’s rare to find someone not struggling with their finances in this day and age, so having debt is a normal part of adulthood and happens more often than you think.

 If you happened to find yourself tangled up in debt, you’ve come to the right article.
 Our goal is to teach you how to get out of debt with no money and bad credit.
-We will cover the following questions:
+We will cover what debt is, different types, what is good/bad debt, and how to get out of debt.

 So, let’s start with the basics of how to get out of debt fast and avoid filing for personal bankruptcy.